christopher-hakkaart/nextflow/docs/workflow.md

 The default output directory is `results` in the launch directory.

-By default, all output files are published to the output directory.
-Each output in the output block can define where files are published using the `path` directive.
-For example:
+By default, Nextflow publishes all output files to the output directory.
+Each output in the output block can define where Nextflow publishes files using the `path` directive:

 ```nextflow
 workflow {